utumno86/CreamOfTheCrop/README.md

 Rails Composer is open source and supported by subscribers.
 Please join RailsApps to support development of Rails Composer.

+This app was upgraded to the Heroku-18 stack on January 13th, 2020.
+Hopefully.

 Problems?
 Issues?
 -----------